SpaceX halts rocket launch at the last second

 Andrews added that the rocket appeared to be in good health.

-The mission was halted after the countdown ended and the person announcing the launch said “liftoff.”
+The mission was halted after the countdown ended and the woman announcing the launch said "liftoff."

 "Disregard," she added a moment later.
 "We have an abort."

-The launch, from Kennedy Space Center in Florida, has not yet been rescheduled.
+The launch, from Kennedy Space Center in Florida, has not been rescheduled.

-The mission was the sixth launch of “Starlink” satellites, which the company says will bring high performance broadband internet to underserved areas.
+The mission was to have been the sixth launch of Starlink satellites, which the company says will bring high-performance broadband internet to underserved areas.